Intellect Games: Others

 Worldbeater — A game linked with a brand of Dunlop tyres.
 Travel round the world visiting places, the more the better.
 Then come back again, re-visiting the same places.

 Thoughtwave — A simple track laying game, where each of two players has the same set of tiles to use to lay a continuous track across a board, while blocking your opponent, or making them run out of necessary tiles.

 Watch Your Garden Grow (1971) required players to fill their garden boards, including a greenhouse, with blooming plants.
-As players move around the garden they must follow the instructions given on each pathway slab.
+As players move around the garden, they must follow the instructions given on each pathway slab.
 These could involve turning bulbs to blooms or removing plants altogether due to rot!

+Election (1972) where players campaign in different regions.